DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-31 Environmental Asset Themes.md

 ![](<../../../_Meta/Attachments/Pasted image 20250531061204.png>)

-- If I increase the size of the texture, the wall seems a little bit less like a sea of gray, but it still has the same issue of being a sea of gray.
+- If I increase the size of the texture, the wall seems a little bit less like a sea of gray (the issue is still there though).